-The ALRA Board is supported on a day-by-day basis both legally and administratively by ALRA staff who have legal expertise and on-the-job experience.
-It is important that the Board and staff members participate in continuing education to allow a professional and objective response to the myriad of complex and ever-evolving labor relations issues that arise before the Agency.
+The ALRA Board is supported by ALRA staff who manage the day-to-day business of the Agency.
+Staff provide the Board legal advice and information and also provide information to the public and parties.
+It is important that the Board and staff members participate in continuing education to allow a professional and objective response to the myriad of complex and ever-evolving labor relations issues that come before the Agency.
 Training provides information and tools that increase the Board and staff's ability to produce a quality work product for the public.

+In 2021 the ALRA staff attended the Association of Labor Relations Agencies Virtual Conference.
+Both the hearing examiner and the hearing officer attended Judicial Writing and

-In 2020 the Hearing Examiner attended an administrative hearings training course held by the National Judicial College (NJC), normally taught in person, but held online due to the pandemic.
-All staff attended a number of online trainings geared at transitioning to telework efficiently.
-Both the Administrator and the Hearing Officer participated in a number of online trainings that are normally only offered in person including presentations on labor relations issues offered by the American Bar Association, and courses offered by the National Council for State Courts regarding virtual hearings.
+Advanced Administrative Law at the National Judicial College (NJC), normally taught in person, but held online due to the pandemic.
+All staff participated in a number of online trainings that are normally only offered in person including presentations on labor relations issues offered by the American Bar Association, and courses offered by the National Council for State Courts regarding virtual hearings.

-6. Summer Internship
+6. Summer Externship

-Interning at the Agency requires law students to apply through the Seattle University School of Law as part of its "Study Law in Alaska" program.
-This intern/extern program, started in 2008, and is a combined effort by Seattle University School of Law, the Alaska Pacific University, and government entities to provide legal experience and training to law students.
+Interning at the Agency requires law students to apply through the Seattle University School of Law as part of its externship program.
+This program, started in 2008, as a combined effort by Seattle University School of Law, the Alaska Pacific University, and government entities to provide legal experience and training to law students.